abdusco/qme/README.md

 2022/01/21 10:28:50 idle timeout reached, shutting down
 ```

-So when you queue another task before the server shuts down (it timeouts in 20s), it will queue the command, and it will
+So when you enqueue another task before the server process shuts down (it timeouts in 20s), it will connect & enqueue the
-be executed there.
+command on the server process, and it will be executed there.

 ```shell
 # this will be executed on the server process